heysailor/redux-worker-queue/README.md

 A halt stops the subsequent handlers being called until the `QueueItem` is updated and `flush()` called again.

 For example, a validation handler that does validation would probably put its validation errors into `QueueItem.errors` to be shown to a user for action, and return the updated `QueueItem` along with `ok: false`.
 The user action should trigger an update to the item by passing the changed `QueueItem` to `addOrUpdateQueueItem()`.
+The update to the `QueueItem` will release the halt.

 #### Outcome: Locked